All Episodes

 If I see a guy with a perfect crease in his pants, I say either he sits in his underwear at his desk and only puts them on when he's going to meet people, or he doesn't work very hard.

-Well, maybe he's not in only all I'm telling you is that my pants are wrinkled in the first five minutes.
+All I'm telling you is that my pants are wrinkled in the first five minutes.

 Once I'm in the car, it's over.

-How about yours, Snurley?
+How about yours, Snurdley?

 Really?

-Let's say what else do we have?
+Let's say, what else do we have?

 Higher prices at the gas pump.

-I wonder, uh, we've got higher food prices.
+I wonder, we've got higher food prices.

 That's out there now.

-Soaring food prices, and I told you about this.
+And I told you about this.

 I warned you about this during the Egypt business, and everybody poo-pooed it.